Remembrance Sunday: Services across Wales commemorate the fallen

 - Published

-Wales' national remembrance service takes place later to commemorate those who lost their lives in conflict.
+Wales' national remembrance service has been held to commemorate those who lost their lives in conflict.

-Armed forces personnel will parade through Cardiff prior to the service at the Welsh National War Memorial in Cathays Park.
+Armed forces personnel paraded through Cardiff prior to the service at the Welsh National War Memorial in Cathays Park.

-They will be joined by veterans as well as civic dignitaries and political leaders at Alexandra Gardens.
+They were joined by veterans as well as civic dignitaries and political leaders at Alexandra Gardens.

-Other services are due to take place in Bangor, Hay-on-Wye, Llandudno, Swansea, Wrexham and elsewhere.
+Other services were held in Bangor, Llandudno, Powys, Swansea, Wrexham and elsewhere.

-Detachments from the Royal Navy, Army, RAF, Merchant Navy and cadet forces will march past Cardiff's City Hall and along King Edward VII Avenue en route to the national war memorial.
+Detachments from the Royal Navy, Army, RAF, Merchant Navy and cadet forces marched past Cardiff's City Hall and along King Edward VII Avenue en route to the national war memorial.

-Cardiff Military Wives Choir and the Cardiff Arms Park Male Voice Choir are due to lead the singing during the service.
+Cardiff Military Wives Choir and the Cardiff Arms Park Male Voice Choir led the singing during the service.

-At 10:59 GMT, a bugler from The Royal Welsh Regimental Band and Corps of Drums of The Royal Welsh will sound the Last Post, according to the order of service.
+At 10:59 GMT, a bugler from The Royal Welsh Regimental Band and Corps of Drums of The Royal Welsh sounded the Last Post.

-It will be followed at 11:00 by a gun of Regiment Royal Artillery, Newport, marking the start of two minutes' silence.
+It was followed at 11:00 by a gun of Regiment Royal Artillery, Newport, marking the start of two minutes' silence.

 On Friday, Wales fell silent to mark Armistice Day, the 104th national commemoration since the end of World War One in 1918.